soerenkuenzel/causalToolbox/README.md

 not given, it will be the same as `splitSampleIndex`.

 - `mtry=max(floor(ncol(x)/3), 1)`
-(Passed as a value from the forest)
+Number of variables randomly sampled as candidates at each split.
+The default value is set to be one third of total feature amount.

 - `nodesize = 5`
-(Passed as a value from the forest)
+Minimum size of terminal nodes.
+Setting this number larger causes smaller trees to be grown (and thus take less time).
+The default value is 5.

 - `nodesizeavg = 5`
-(Passed as a value from the forest)
+Minimum size of terminal nodes for averaging dataset.
+The default value is 5.

 - `maxnodes=NULL`
-(Passed as a value from the forest)

-- `splitfunc=splitDeviance(splitValue, x, y)`
-(Passed as a reference from the forest)
+Maximum number of terminal nodes trees in the forest can have.
+If not given, trees are grown to the maximum possible (subject to limits by nodesize).

+- ?? `splitfunc=minimizeMSE`
+A splitting function to determine the best split point among the features.
+The input for the split function should be `x`, `y`, and a set of candidate features and the its output should be the best feature and the best splitting point for that feature.
+The default is to minimize the overall MSE.

-- `avgfunc=avgMean(x, y)`
+- `avgfunc=avgMean`
-(Passed as a reference from the tree)
+An averaging function to average all the input data.
+The input of this function should be a dataframe of predictors `x` and a vector of outcome `y`.
+The output is a scalar.
+The default is to take the mean of all the `y`s.

 #### Fields (In addition to input parameters)
 - `rootNode`
-A Node object which is the root of the tree.
+A `honestNode` object which is the root of the tree.

-- 'totalNodes'
+- `totalNodes`
 A counter of total amount of nodes in the tree.

-- 'totalTerminalNodes'
+- `totalTerminalNodes`
 A counter of total amount of terminal nodes in the tree.

 #### Functions
 - constructor
-Create a honestTree object by calling `grow()`.
+Create a `honestTree` object by calling `grow()`.

 - `grow()`
-Build a decision tree regressor from the training set.
+Build a decision tree regressor using `recusive_partition()`.

+- `recusive_partition()`
+Grow the decision tree by recursively finding the best split feature and point.

 - `peak(x)`
-Return the index of the leaf Node that x falls in.
+Return the leaf `honestNode` that `x` falls in.

 - `decision_path(x)`
 Return the decision path in the tree.

-- `recusive_partition()`
-Grow the decision tree by recursively finding the best split feature and point.

 - `predict(x)`
-Predict the regression value for x.
+Predict the regression value for `x` by calling `predict(x)` from the root `honestNode`.

-### Object: Node
+### Object: `honestNode`
+`honestNode` is the basic element inside a `honestTree`.
+For each node, it contains the splitting and averaging dataset that are assigned to the node.
+The `honestNode` can be either a leaf and a tree node (non-leaf).
+If it is a leaf node, `avgfunc` can be called to aggregate all the averaging observations in the node and return a prediction for the node.
+If it is a tree node, it will contains `leftChild` and `rightChild` which will be another two `honestNode`.
+The current parent node can be used to track the `splitFeature` and `splitValue`.

 #### Parameters
 - `x`
-(Passed as a reference from the tree)
+A reference to data frame or a matrix of all predictors.

 - `y`
-(Passed as a reference from the tree)
+A reference to a response vector.

 - `splitSampleIndex`
-Store the index of all current sampling data in this node and its children.
+Index of splitting dataset used in this node and its children. `x[splitSampleIndex]` will return a dataframe of predictors in the splitting dataset.
-(Passed as a reference from the tree)

-- `avgSampleIndex`
+- `avgSampleIndex=splitSampleIndex`
-Store the index of all current averaging data in this node and its children.
+Index of averaging dataset used in this node and its children. `x[avgSampleIndex]` will return a dataframe of predictors in the averaging dataset.
+If the `avgSampleIndex` is `NULL`, it will be set the same as `splitSampleIndex`.
-(Passed as a reference from the tree)

-- `splitfunc=splitDeviance(splitValue, x, y)`
-(Passed as a reference from the forest)

-- `avgfunc=avgMean(x, y)`
+- `avgfunc=avgMean`
-(Passed as a reference from the tree)
+An averaging function to average all the input data.
+The input of this function should be a dataframe of predictors `x` and a vector of outcome `y`.
+The output is a scalar.
+The default is to take the mean of all the `y`s.

 - `splitFeature`
-The feature that is used for splitting in this node.
+Name of the feature that is used for splitting in this node.
-(Passed as a value from the tree)

 - `splitValue`
-The feature value that is used for splitting in this node.
+The value that is used for splitting in this node.
-(Passed as a value from the tree)

 #### Fields (In addition to input parameters)
-- `leaf`
+- `isLeaf`
 An indicator of whether the current node is a leaf or not.

 - `leftChild`
-If the node is not a leaf node, the `leftChild` will point to another `Node` object.
-If it is a leaf node, the `leftChild` will be NULL.
+If the node is not a leaf node, the `leftChild` will point to another `honestNode` object.
+If it is a leaf node, the `leftChild` will be `NULL`.

 - `rightChild`
-If the node is not a leaf node, the `rightChild` will point to another `Node` object.
-If it is a leaf node, the `rightChild` will be NULL.
+If the node is not a leaf node, the `rightChild` will point to another `honestNode` object.
+If it is a leaf node, the `rightChild` will be `NULL`.

 - `prediction`
 If the node is a leaf node, the `prediction` will be the predicted value of this node using the passed-in function `avgfunc`.
+If the node is a not a leaf node, `prediction` will be `NULL`.

-- `splitDeviance`
+- `splitVariance`
-To measure the deviance of the splitting according to passed-in function `splitfunc`.
+To measure the variance of the splitting.

 - `nAverage`
-Number of observations from averaging dataset in this node.
+Number of observations in the averaging dataset in this node.

 - `nSplit`
-Number of observations from splitting dataset in this node.
+Number of observations in the splitting dataset in this node.

 #### Functions
+- constructor
+Create a `honestNode` object using the input parameters.

 - `isLeaf()`
 Test if the current node is a leaf node

+- `setLeftChild(node)`
+Set the `leftChild` to be `node`.

+- `setRightChild(node)`
+Set the `rightChild` to be `node`.

 - `getLeftChild()`
-Return the left child Node object.
+Return `leftChild`.

 - `getRightChild()`
-Return the right child Node object.
+Return `rightChild`.

 - `predict(x)`
-Return the prediction from the current node if it is a leaf node, otherwise it will recursively call its children according the splitting criteria.
+Return the prediction from the current node if it is a leaf node, otherwise it will recursively call its children according to the `splitFeature` and `splitValue`.

-- `getDeviance()`
+- `getsplitVariance()`
-Return the splitting deviance from the current node.
+Return `splitVariance`.

 - `getSplitFeature()`
-Return the splitting feature of the current node.
+Return `splitFeature`.

 - `getSplitValue()`
-Return the splitting value of the current node.
+Return `splitValue`.

 - `getSplitData()`
-Return a dataframe of all splitting dataset.
+Return splitting dataset.
+It contains both predictors and responses, namely `x[splitSampleIndex]` and `y[splitSampleIndex]`.

 - `getAveragingData()`
-Return a dataframe of all averaging dataset.
+Return averaging dataset.
+It contains both predictors and responses, namely `x[avgSampleIndex]` and `y[avgSampleIndex]`.